ringo/ringojs.org/site/tutorial/processingdata.md

     var model = require('./model');

-Okay, that is nice and clean but we are not much closer to actually editing the page.
+That is nice and clean but we are not much closer to actually editing the page.

 We have an edit view rendering a non-existing "edit.html" template.
 This "edit.html" should output a HTML form.
 The following template code does just that: